Aliases for OPRM1 Gene

-OPRM1 (Opioid Receptor, Mu 1) is a Protein Coding gene.
-Diseases associated with OPRM1 include oprm1-related altered drug metabolism and heroin dependence.
-Among its related pathways are Signaling by GPCR and IL4-mediated signaling events.
+OPRM1 (Opioid Receptor Mu 1) is a Protein Coding gene.
+Diseases associated with OPRM1 include Oprm1-Related Altered Drug Metabolism and Substance Dependence.
+Among its related pathways are Peptide ligand-binding receptors and IL4-mediated signaling events.
 GO annotations related to this gene include G-protein coupled receptor activity and voltage-gated calcium channel activity.
 An important paralog of this gene is GALR2.

 UniProtKB/Swiss-Prot for OPRM1 Gene